 (b.
 31 August 1976, Nizhnekamsk, Tatarstan).

-Russian composer, now resident in Germany, of mostly chamber, choral and vocal works that have been performed throughout Europe.
+Russian composer, now resident in Switzerland, of mostly chamber, choral and vocal works that have been performed throughout Europe.

 SELECT LIST OF WORKS